Family Encyclopedia >> Health

 2. Men don't fart more than women

-3. Farting is healthy:also for your partner
+3. Farting benefits you and your partner